robrotheram/taiga-contrib-openid-auth/README.md

 ```

 # Building

-The make file contains the basic blocks to locally build the UI and docker containers
+The make file contains the basic blocks to locally build the UI and docker containers.

 ```
 make build